snaily16/100DaysOfML/README.md

 # 100DaysOfML
 I accept the challenge of Siraj Raval of 100 days of ML.
 I will learn and code machine learning for at least 1 hour everyday.

-Day 1 : Stock Price Predictor
+Day 1 : Stock Price Predictor <br />
+Day 2 : Twitter Sentiment Analysis and Udacity Intro to Machine Learning - Lesson 11 Text Learning